Architecture of India: Indo-Islamic architecture

-The Indo-Islamic architecture began under influence of Islam in Indian subcontinent around the 7th century AD.
-Many of these styles are also influence by regional Indian architecture.
-It also Replace Indian Trabeate style with Arcuate style.
-Turks and Persians, who inherited wealth of various design from Sassanian and Byzantine empire, shaped and influenced the architecture.
+Indo-Islamic architecture began under the influence of Islam in the Indian subcontinent around the late 12th century.
+Many of these styles were also influenced by regional Indian architecture.
+Indo-Islamic architecture replaced Indian trabeate style with the arcuate style as well.
+Turks and Persians, who inherited a wealth of various designs from the Sassanian and Byzantine Empires, shaped and influenced the architecture.

 Islamic buildings initially adapted the skills of a workforce trained in earlier Indian traditions to their own designs.
 Unlike most of the Islamic world, where brick tended to predominate, India had highly skilled builders well used to producing stone masonry of extremely high quality.
 Alongside the architecture developed in Delhi and prominent centres of Mughal culture such as Agra, Lahore and Allahabad, a variety of regional styles developed in regional kingdoms like the Bengal, Gujarat, Deccan, Jaunpur and Kashmir Sultanates.
 Following the collapse of the Mughal Empire, regional nawabs such as in Lucknow, Hyderabad and Mysore continued to commission and patronize the construction of Mughal-commissioned architecture in the princely states.